 Wherever you find yourself at work or in your personal life, do the very best you can do.

 I know what it feels like to be in a job you don’t enjoy.
 I’ve been there.
-I’ve answered phones all day, sold promotional items in a supermarket and input mind-numbingly repetitive data into a computer.
-Yeeuch.
+I’ve answered phones all day, sold promotional items in a supermarket, and input mind-numbingly repetitive data into a computer.

-But what I’ve found is that you don’t get to do what you love until you act as though you love what you do!
-If you ‘give it your all’ – someone will notice.
-Then promotion, and more challenging and interesting work will follow.
+But I’ve found that you don’t get to do what you love until you act as though you love what you do!
+If you ‘give it your all’—someone will notice.
+Then a promotion and more challenging and interesting work will follow.

-You see, to do something in a mediocre way harms both our psyche and our prospects.
-It negatively impacts on our credibility, lets people down and erodes our self-esteem.
+To do something in a mediocre way harms both our psyche and our prospects.
+It negatively impacts our credibility, lets people down, and erodes our self-esteem.

 So give your work your all.
 Do it with excellence.

-Find ways to do it more efficiently.
-Find ways to make it more interesting.
-Find ways to improve it or automate it.
+Do it more efficiently.
+Make it more interesting.
+Improve it or automate it.
 Give care to even the smallest tasks.
 You’ll stand out if you do.